 3.4 Distribution and Maintenance

 This Policy document shall be made available to all the employees covered in the scope.
 All the changes and new releases of this document shall be made available to the persons concerned.
-The maintenance responsibility of the document shall be with the It Infra team and system administrators.
+The maintenance responsibility of the document shall be with the IT Infra team and system administrators.

 Privacy